Monterey State Historic Park: Casa Soberanes

 Rafael Estrada constructed the Casa Soberanes, an adobe brick home on a hillside overlooking the bay, during the 1840s.
-His family lived there until it was sold to the Soberanes family in 1860, who lived there until 1922.
+His family lived there until it was sold in 1860 to the Soberanes family, who lived there until 1922.
 The Serranos later purchased and restored the house in the 1920s and 1930s.
 The house contains furnishings that are a blend of early New England and China trade pieces mixed in with modern Mexican folk art.
 Casa Soberanes received its nickname—The House of the Blue Gate—from the blue gate at its garden entrance on Pacific Street.
 Wine bottles, whale bones, and abalone shells border paths meandering through the sheltered garden.
 This building is a California Historical Landmark (#712).

 Casa del Oro

 The Casa del Oro—or "House of Gold" in Spanish—is in the Custom House Plaza.
 Built in 1849 as an army barracks, then as a hospital for sailors run by Thomas Larkin.
 Later the building was used as general store run by Joseph Boston in the 1850s.
-The origin of the name could be attributed to a period of time when the building was used as saloon and later as a gold dust exchange for miners.
+The origin of the name could be attributed to a period of time when the building was used as a saloon and later as a gold dust exchange for miners.
 This building is a California Historical Landmark (#532).